micahvandegrift/micahvandegrift.github.io/impact.md

 [Guest blogger for The Lib Pub](https://librarypublishing.wordpress.com/author/micahvandegrift/), a group blog on the growing field of library publishing, edited and manged by Melanie Schlosser, Digital Publishing Librarian, Ohio State University.

+[Guest speaker](http://libguides.westga.edu/goodlibrations/) and scholarly communication consultant to the University of West Georgia, Oct.
+2014.

 2015
 ----